Academy of Medical Sciences (United Kingdom)

 The Academy of Medical Sciences is an organisation established in the UK in 1998.
 It is one of the four UK National Academies, the others being the British Academy, the Royal Academy of Engineering and the Royal Society.

 Its mission is to advance biomedical and health research and its translation into benefits for society.
-The Academy consists of a group of around 1,400 Fellows elected from fields across the biomedical sciences.
-The Academy seeks ultimately to advance medical science and improve health by investing in talented researchers, engaging people on health-related issues and providing expert impartial advice.
-As of April 2024 its president is Professor Andrew Morris CBE FRSE PMedSci.
+The academy consists of a group of around 1,400 Fellows elected from fields across the biomedical sciences.
+The academy seeks ultimately to advance medical science and improve health by investing in talented researchers, engaging people on health-related issues and providing expert impartial advice.
+As of April 2024 its president is Professor Andrew Morris, with Vice-President (International) Shakila Thangaratinam taking up her role in December 2025.

 History

-The Academy was established in 1998 following the recommendations of a working group chaired by Michael Atiyah, former president of the Royal Society.
+The academy was established in 1998 following the recommendations of a working group chaired by Michael Atiyah, former president of the Royal Society.
 A single national organisation was formed to support biomedical scientists and clinical academics working together to promote advances in medical science.
 It is one of the four learned academies in the United Kingdom, alongside the Royal Society, Royal Academy of Engineering and British Academy.
 The intention of the founders was to create a national resource outside the framework of Government, with the expertise and authority to deal with scientific and societal aspects of public policy issues in healthcare.

-The formation of the Academy occurred against a backdrop of increasing fragmentation and specialisation within the medical profession.
-The Academy merged with the Novartis Foundation in 2008, and moved to a dedicated headquarters building at 41 Portland Place in October 2010.
+The formation of the academy occurred against a backdrop of increasing fragmentation and specialisation within the medical profession.
+The academy merged with the Novartis Foundation in 2008, and moved to a dedicated headquarters building at 41 Portland Place in October 2010.
 This building provides office space for its staff members, and has rooms for events and conferences.